-Values of pH remained between 6 and 8.5 for all internal monitoring site samples in 2006 (Figure 2.20a, b and c), except for suction lysimeter SL-T-02-06, which showed a pH of 8.87.
+Most values of pH remained between 6 and 8.5 for all internal monitoring site samples in 2007 (Figures 2.20a, b and c).
 PZ-T-00-01, PZ-T-00-2 and PZ-T-00-3, which screen the lower ten feet of tailings pile, have the highest pH of the internal monitoring sites.
 This is likely a result of microbial sulfate reduction and equilibration with carbonate in the saturated zone of the pile.
 The wet wells produce water with slightly lower pH (generally between 6.5 and 7), reflecting minor influences from groundwater (organic acids) and oxidized surface waters (acidity from thiosalt, sulfide and iron oxidation).
-The suction lysimeters all have pH values between 6.87 and 8.87.
+The suction lysimeters all have pH values between 6.87 and 8.03 with the exception of SL-T-02-06 in 2006 and 2007 which showed pHs of 8.87 and 9.3, likely a result of sulfate reduction.

-Alkalinity data are presented in Figure 2.21a, b and c.
-Alkalinity generally ranges between 200 and 600 mg/l CaCO3 within the tailings pile, consistent with buffering from carbonate minerals and the products of microbial sulfate reduction.
-The fact that these internal waters are near-neutral to alkaline and have substantial alkalinity indicates that the buffering capacity of the tailings is sufficient to prevent acidification of site drainage in the near-term (at least tens of years).
+Alkalinity data are presented in Figures 2.21a, b and c.
+Alkalinity generally ranges between 250 and 600 mg/l CaCO3 within the tailings pile waters, consistent with buffering from carbonate minerals and the products of microbial sulfate reduction.
+The fact that these internal waters are near-neutral to alkaline and continue to show substantial alkalinity indicates that the buffering capacity of the tailings is sufficient to prevent acidification of site drainage in the near-term (at least tens of years) even though portions of this material have now been in place at this site for nearly 20 years.

-The conductivity results from internal monitoring site waters are presented in Figure 2.22a, b, and c.
-2005 conductivity measurement were between 1742 (wet wells) and 7460 (suction lysimeters) μ S/cm.
+The conductivity results from internal monitoring site waters are presented in Figures 2.22a, b, and c.
+The 2007 conductivity measurement were between 1,446 (wet wells) and 6,610 (suction lysimeters) $\mu$ S/cm.
 The higher conductivity of the site contact waters reflects a larger dissolved load caused by weathering of the tailings.
 Pyrite oxidation and carbonate dissolution contribute dissolved ions such as sulfate, bicarbonate, calcium and magnesium to the contact waters, increasing their conductivity.
 Wet Well 3 has a different capture area than Wet Well 2 and shows a different pattern with respect to conductivity.
 The changes in conductivity observed in Wet Well 3 suggest changes in the relative contributions from runoff, addition of the Northwest Diversion Ditch flow, infiltration and groundwater as the West Buttress was constructed.
 The increase in conductivity seen in Wet Well 2 over the past several years likely reflects an increasing contribution from contact water in the drain system and an increase in the dissolved load from migration/remobilization of oxidation products in the pile.
-The suction lysimeters have 2006 conductivity values ranging from 5000 to 7460 μ S/cm.
+In 2007 the suction lysimeters had conductivity values ranging from 1,398 to 6,610 $\mu$ S/cm.
 Suction lysimeter samples are drawn from the smallest pore spaces of the unsaturated zone.
 Water held in these pores is often isolated from flow paths and thus has higher dissolved constituent concentrations than water from the saturated zone and foundation drains.